kupehtci/DOCUMENTATION/AWS/AWS - EBS Elastic Block Store.md

 | **st1**                 | Throughput-optimized HDD | High throughput (MB/s) optimized, not IOPS.                                                                    | Up to 500 IOPS              | Data warehouse or analytics workloads              |
 | **sc1**                 | Cold HDD                 | Lowest-cost HDD.
 For infrequent access.                                                                        | ~80 IOPS                    | Archival or infrequently accessed data             |

+# EBS Multi-attach

+EBS Multi-attach allows to attach a single EBS (Provisiones IOPS io1 and io2) to multiple EC2 instances at the same time.
+EBS Multi-attach is only available in this type of instances in io1 and io2 volume types The EC2 instances need to be in the same Availability Zone.

 ## EBS Snapshots